The best way to borrow a small amount of money

 It’s not impossible to get a bad credit loan, but:

-• your application might be rejected – this could lower your credit score even further.
+• Your application may be rejected – this could lower your credit score even more

-Can I get a small loan if I’m unemployed?
+Can I get small loan if I’m unemployed?

-If you’re unemployed or on a low income it can be much harder to get a loan.
+If you’re unemployed or on a low income, it could be much harder to get a loan.

-If you’re on certain benefits, you might be eligible for a Government Budgeting Loan.
-It’s interest free and the payments are taken directly from your benefits.
+If you’re on certain benefits, you might be eligible for a government Budgeting Loan.
+This is interest free and payments are taken directly from your benefits.

 Find out more about Budgeting Loans at GOV UK.